Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Introduction

 \item Second, \cite{saxe2019mathematical} reveals that during training, nonlinear neural networks exhibit a hierarchical progressive differentiation of structure in their internal representations---a phenomenon they refer to as {\em progressive differentiation}.
-While both their and our studies revealed and justified a progressive separation phenomenon based on DLNs, the focuses are entirely different yet highly complimentary to each other.
+While both their study and ours reveal and justify a progressive separation phenomenon based on DLNs, the focus of each study is entirely different yet highly complimentary to each other.
 Specifically, we investigate how a trained neural network separates data according to their class membership from shallow to deep layers {\em after training}, while they investigate how weights of a neural network change w.r.t. training time and their impact on class differentiation {\em during training}.
-This can be illustrated through the example in \cite{saxe2019mathematical}.
-Suppose we train a neural network to classify eight items: sunfish, salmon, canary, robin, daisy, rose, oak, and pine.
-We study how these eight items are represented by the neural networks from shallow to deep layers in a trained neural network.
-In comparison, \cite{saxe2019mathematical} explain why animals versus plants are first distinguished at the initial stage of training, then birds versus fish, then trees versus flowers, and then finally individual items in the whole training process. \end{itemize}
+This distinction can be illustrated by the example in \cite{saxe2019mathematical}.
+Suppose a neural network is trained to classify eight items: sunfish, salmon, canary, robin, daisy, rose, oak, and pine.
+We study how these eight items are represented by the neural networks from shallow to deep layers in the trained neural network.
+In comparison, \cite{saxe2019mathematical} explain why animals versus plants are first distinguished at the initial stage of training, then birds versus fish, then trees versus flowers, and finally individual items, throughout the training process. \end{itemize}